Full Heart Family Therapy

 One of my favorite quotes is, “Living safely is dangerous,” – Irvin Yalom; so if you’re ready to dive in to the nitty-gritty / the good, bad, and ugly of your existence, I look forward to venturing into the chaos and messiness of life with you!

-Johnathan Starko, LMSW
+Johnathan Starko, MSW, LMSW

 Mental Health Therapist